If you see this text this site will only be partially functional due to JavaScript being disabled!

 The last 5 days each number indicated the number of mines on the 8 tiles directly around it.
 Today this will change.

 In order for this to not get too complicated, there are no double mines today and the edges are just normal borders, non of the are connected today.
-The numbers today indicate the numbers of mines on the 8 tiles, that are 2 tiles on one axis and one tile on the other axis away.

 This is how the numbers around a single mine would look like and what mines would be needed in order to see an 8.